stroiman/docker-presentation/containers.md

 - Multics for the GE 645
 - the Time Sharing Operating System for the RCA Spectra 70/46

 ---

-# Containers

-* Virtualizes the file system
-* Virtualizes network resources

----

 # Docker

-* Wraps container technology in an easy to use package.
+* Wraps container technology in an easy to use package.  <!-- .element: class="fragment" -->
-* Originally for Linux (Mac and Windows runs a virtualized Linux)
+* Originally for Linux (Mac and Windows runs a virtualized Linux) <!-- .element: class="fragment" -->
-* Now also supports native Windows containers
+* Now also supports native Windows containers <!-- .element: class="fragment" -->

 Note: